 Remco members have no business or other relationships that could materially interfere with their independent judgements.
 All Remco members are also members of key oversight committees to ensure the monitoring of risk trends across the group.
-The group chief executives attend meetings by invitation.
+The Group Chief Executive attends meetings by invitation.
 Other members of executive management are invited to attend from time-to-time to assist the committee in fulfilling its mandate.
 As a matter of principle, no one is present when his or her remuneration is discussed.

-The board approves Remco's proposals and, where necessary, submits proposals to shareholders for approval.
-In addition to input from other external advisers, certain specialist business units in the group provide supporting information and documentation relating to matters considered to inform the group's remuneration philosophy and policy.
+The Board approves Remco's proposals and, where necessary, submits proposals to shareholders for approval.
+In addition to input from other external advisers, certain specialist business units such as Group Benefits, Employee Relations, Talent Specialists, Resorcing and Acquisition specialists in the group provide supporting information and documentation relating to matters considered to inform the Group's remuneration philosophy and policy.